aurora-is-near/AIPs/AIPs/aip-8.md

 ### Cryptographic Verification

-The engine state will always contain the genesis hashchain as well as the hashchain of the last completed block.
+The engine state will always contain the genesis block hashchain as well as the block hashchain of the last completed block.
 To verify a given Aurora stream is correct using a non-archival NEAR node do the following:

 1. Check the genesis hashchain in the Engine (obtained via a view call to the NEAR node) matches the hashchain in block `G`.
 2. Using the data in the stream, follow the scheme above to compute the hashchain for the block at some recent height and check that hashchain matches the value in the Engine state (obtained via a view call again).

 If the two values matches, then the data must match what happened on-chain.
 This is called “range verification” because it verifies a whole range of blocks by checking only the endpoint hashchains.
-The reason this works is because the hashchain includes all the transaction data and block heights in between, thus any change to the local copy of the data would produce an incorrect final hash.
+The reason this works is because the hashchain includes all the transaction data and block heights in between, thus any change to the local copy of the data should produce an incorrect final hash.

 ## Rationale

-The current design aims to compute the bock hashchain while minimizing the on-chain overhead.
+The current design aims to compute the block hashchain while minimizing the on-chain overhead.

 Every time that a new transaction is received on the Engine, the intrinsic transaction hash and the transactions hash will be computed.
 Both computations should be fast since they only depend on a single transaction.
 When there is a change in block height, the overall block hashchain will be computed, but this only depends on already know values: previous block hashchain, block height and transactions hash.
 With this approach we are effectively distributing the block hashchain computation between every transaction that Engine receives.